 Peony, Chrysanthemum, and Daisy

 Outer kimono (uchikake) with long swinging sleeves (furisode).
 Embroidered white figured silk-satin padded and lined with red satin.
 Long hanging sleeves lined with red silk crêpe.
 The opulence of this kimono suggests it was probably worn by a bride.
 The shimmering white ground has been embroidered with chrysanthemums and other flowers and large butterflies, no two of which are the same.

 The chrysanthemum, or Kiku in Japanese, is a symbol that represents longevity and rejuvenation.
-When first introduced to Japan during the Nara period (710 – 793 AC), the Japanese Royal Family was fascinated with them.
-Eventually, they become the Imperial Family Emblem.
+When first introduced to Japan during the Nara period (710-793 AC), the Japanese Royal Family was fascinated with them.
+Eventually, they became the Imperial Family Emblem.

 Pine Trees and Clouds